greatblondelf/froglib/README.md

 # froglib
-A collection of useful Data Science classes
+A collection of useful Data Science classes.
+Happy hopping!